VinitaSilaparasetty/Algorithm-Experiments/README.md

 <img src="https://github.com/VinitaSilaparasetty/Python-vs-R-for-Machine-Learning/blob/master/V.S.png?raw=true" alt="Paris" class="center">

-##### Author Comments: This paper was merely a surface study on Python and R as,the time alloted to prepare and submit the paper was just one week.
+##### Author Comments: This paper was merely a surface study on Python and R as the time alloted to prepare and submit the paper was just one week.